fedora-eln/distrobaker/README.md

 which is appended to the global prefix, with the optional branch name at the end following the pound symbol (`#`).
 If the branch is not provided, `master` is assumed.
 Mandatory.

+#### `*cache`, `*cachecgi`, `*cachepath`

+The cache options define lookaside cache location and interfaces for the source and the destination.

+The `cache` option is the base URL of the cache, the `cachecgi` points to the CGI upload interface and the `cachepath` is substitution pattern string appended to the base path.

 #### `trigger`